 If medication-induced bruising occurs, consult your healthcare provider about dosage adjustments or alternatives.

-Blood disorders require specialized treatment such as factor replacement therapy for hemophilia or platelet transfusions in thrombocytopenia cases.
+Blood disorders require specialized treatment such as clotting-factor replacement for hemophilia or other therapies depending on the diagnosis.

 The Importance of Medical Evaluation for Persistent Bruises

-A bruise on shin not going away beyond two weeks warrants professional assessment especially if accompanied by:
+A bruise on shin not going away beyond two to three weeks warrants professional assessment especially if accompanied by:

 - Pain disproportionate to injury severity